Enigmatic-Smile/docs/brands/README.md

 ![Create brand](https://raw.githubusercontent.com/FidelLimited/docs/new-dashboard-images/assets/images/create-brand.png "Create brand")

-To create a new Brand, go to the **Brands** page on the dashboard, click the **+** icon and enter a name.
+To create a new Brand, go to the [Brands](https://dashboard.fidel.uk/brands) page on the Fidel Dashboard, click the **New brand** button and enter a name.
 Optionally, you can add a link to the brand logo (Note: the logo cannot be added later).
 You can also [create a Brand](https://reference.fidel.uk/reference#create-brand) with the API:
 ```bash
 curl -X POST \
   https://api.fidel.uk/v1/brands \